 BIT120 Human Relations in Business and Industry

-Pre-/corequisite: Reading proficiency Human Relations in Business and Industry focuses on the development of skills and personality factors essential for success in the workplace.
+Human Relations in Business and Industry focuses on the development of skills and personality factors essential for success in the workplace.
 Students will learn about time management and goal setting, human relations skills, business ethics, and business etiquette.
 (D)